2018 was a milestone year for Dorset County Hospital Charity.

 Robert was treated for cancer at the Dorset Cancer Centre, part of Poole Hospital, and sadly lost his battle in November 2015.

 Before his death, he had resolved the to support the hospital and its county-wide cancer services to benefit others and decided that he would fund a new cancer unit, now named the Robert White Centre.

-Following on from the success of the Cancer Appeal, the charity have now launched the Chemotherapy Appeal in efforts to upgrade the chemotherapy services to the standard now available in the Robert White Centre.
+Following the success of the Cancer Appeal, the Charity launched the DCH Chemotherapy Appeal to upgrade the hospital's Chemotherapy unit to the standard now available in the Robert White Centre.